zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Incoming blocks known to have a particular height (due to their parent chain being entirely known) MUST be parsed under the consensus rules corresponding to their height.

-Incoming blocks with unknown heights (because at least one block in their parent chain is unknown) MUST NOT be considered valid, but MAY be cached for future consideration after all their parents have been received.
+Incoming blocks with unknown heights (because at least one block header in their parent chain is unknown) MUST NOT be considered valid, but MAY be cached for future consideration after all their parents have been received.

 Chain reorganization
 ````````````````````